ingo/ingo.github.io/_recipes/bittersweet_chocolate_mousse_with_fleur_de_sel.md

 time: 10 minutes
 title: Bittersweet Chocolate Mousse With Fleur de Sel
 ---

+This
+  mousse highlights the complex flavor of gourmet chocolate.

 ### Ingredients

 * `285 grams` bittersweet chocolate (about 10 ounces), roughly chopped, more as needed (see note)